ruby/rubyspec.github.io/index.markdown

 ## Note

-This website is not maintained and contains old documentation which might no longer apply.
+This website is currently not maintained and contains old documentation which might no longer apply.
 Please refer to the [README](https://github.com/ruby/spec) and [CONTRIBUTING.md](https://github.com/ruby/spec/blob/master/CONTRIBUTING.md) instead, which are kept up-to-date.